 ZMA can indeed increase testosterone levels, but…only in some people.

-Testosterone as you know is the main male hormone, and plays a huge role in anabolism, which in other words means…gain lean mass!
+Testosterone, as you know, is the main male hormone, and has a huge role in anabolism, which in other words means… gaining lean mass!

 What does this mean?

 It means that if you are deficient in Zinc, your testosterone levels drop and your estrogen levels may even increase(1).